 Hot weather helps the product flow and level out better.
 When it’s cold, you get all sorts of weird trial marks on the product.
 Even though you think it looks level, it doesn’t actually look that nice.
 So really in the summer when you’re working on a warm substrate and the temperature is nice and warm, you can really get really nice flow of product.
 So when it’s warm, you can get great finishes.

 High temperatures can cause nausea and dizziness when you inhale the odors whether it’s just some chemicals the epoxy chemicals whether it’s some solvent he may have used to clean your tools or the solvent inside the product.
 All these things create fumes and odors.

 If it’s cold weather it’s easier to deal with these fumes.
 When it’s hot and you’re sweating and you’re feeling drowsy because of the heat having an additional odor can be overwhelming sometimes.
 So keep this in mind when you’re working with solvents.

 You don’t want it to be too hot.
 Be aware of this risk that working with smelly products in the summer can be overwhelming.
 So definitely make sure you take your safety measures.

-Another problem you have in the summer is workers are less don’t like wear masks because they get they get all sweaty and stuffy.
+Another problem you have in the summer is workers are less don’t like to wear masks because they get all sweaty and stuffy.
 So they want to remove their masks.
 By removing the mask they end up inhaling all these solvents and other chemicals.
-So it really is something you need to consider that hot weather can affect the safety.
+So it really is something you need to consider that hot weather can affect safety.

 So make sure if you are sweating or whoever is sweating, always make sure you have a towel with you to be able to wipe off the sweat.
 Do not rely on not expect that the sweat will just go away.
 This can be a serious issue.
 Good Luck!